2023: Suppliers Scoop the Dollars

 Which is exactly what happened on the 1st July 2023.
 A huge increase in kWh supply rates, plus an increase in the sneaky Daily Supply Charge – which you cannot avoid by using less electricity from the grid.

-The kWh supply rate from our supplier is a little less than many other suppliers.
-Some suppliers quote an ‘average’ rate, or a low kWh rate that is only available at 3:00am, while charging a much higher rate when you are most likely to be actually using the electricity.
+The kWh supply rate from our supplier is about as low as we can get, when compared to the rates of other suppliers.
+To make it more complicated, some suppliers quote an ‘average’ rate, or a low kWh rate that is only available at 3:00am, while charging a much higher rate when you are most likely to be actually using the electricity.

 This is OK if you can organise to use electricity at 3:00 am – but for most people their real energy needs – heating, cooking, lighting, etc – are during ‘peak’ hours when the cost of electricity is much higher.